jonnonz1/nz-statute-book/acts/public/2000/hauraki-gulf-marine-park-act-2000.md

 (2) A tangata whenua representative may serve on the Forum for the period of time determined by the Minister at the time of the appointment.

 ### 25 Appointment of chairperson
-The Forum may from time to time appoint 1 of the representatives to act as chairperson and that chairperson holds office for the period agreed by the Forum at the time of that chairperson's appointment.
+The Forum may from time to time appoint one of the representatives to act as chairperson and that chairperson holds office for the period agreed by the Forum at the time of that chairperson's appointment.

 ### 26 Powers and obligations of constituent parties
 Each constituent party (other than tangata whenua representatives)—